 Trust Income Distributions

-Distributions of Capital Gain
+Distributions of Capital Gains

 Income Distribution Deduction

 The principal way that a trust avoids double taxation is with the income distribution deduction.
 This allows the trust to reduce the gross income it reports by the amount it distributes to beneficiaries within the same tax year it earns the income.
-Moreover, this deduction is the reason why beneficiaries of the trust must report these distributions on their personal tax returns.
+This deduction is the reason why beneficiaries of the trust must report these distributions on their personal tax returns.